Get Going for Free, Only Spend Money When You Need To.

 If you have the app both on the Mac as well as on iOS (iPad, iPhone, iPod touch), you will need to purchase item packs on both platforms as needed, since the App Store is separate on the two platforms.
 Any purchase on an iPad is available for free on the iPhone since our iOS app is an universal app.

 For users that use LifeTopix, My.Agenda or Pro.Calendar on iOS do not need LightArrow Organizer on iOS.
 But when they use LightArrow Organizer on the Mac (which has a 100 item limit), they have to buy item packs on the Mac if they wish to sync with their data on their iOS app.
-In the update forLifeTopix, My.Agenda and Pro.Calendar coming out next week, you will be able to see how many items you are using in order to determine which item packs you need to purchase on the Mac.
-Next week, we are also updating the Mac app with an Unlimited option, so our advice is to wait until you get the updates next week to make a better decision.
+In the latest updates forLifeTopix, My.Agenda and Pro.Calendar, one is able to see how many items you are using in order to determine which item packs you need to purchase on the Mac.
+The Mac app also ha an Unlimited option.

 LifeTopix versus LightArrow Organizer on iOS decision for new users: see this.